hex3961/BOOKMATE/README.md

 ⚙️ Tech Stack
 Frontend – React.js + TailwindCSS

-Backend – Firebase (Auth, Firestore)
+Backend – Rust (Only for now)

 Design – Figma

 Deployment – Vercel

-🚀 Built During the Hackathon
+🚀 During the Hackathon
-During the hackathon, we:
+During the hackathon, we are going to :

-Developed a working MVP with book-based task journeys
+Develop a working MVP with book-based task journeys

-Implemented user authentication and growth tracking
+Implement user authentication and growth tracking

-Designed a clean, intuitive UI for easy onboarding
+Design a clean, intuitive UI for easy onboarding

-Deployed live version with demo users for testing
+Deploy live version with demo users for testing

 🔮 What's Next
 If BookMate shows promise, here’s how we’ll grow it: